Festive White Chocolate Fudge

-With a multitude of colors, this is definitely Christmas Fudge, with the beautiful likeness to stained glass windows.
+With a multitude of colors, this is perfect for Christmas Fudge, with the beautiful likeness to stained glass windows.

 Some of my first memories of the holidays were of my mom cutting out colorful rectangles of cellophane.
 She’d tape them on the windowpanes of our living room so at night they’d look like stained glass.
 That’s exactly what I thought these squares of colorful white chocolate fudge looked like as I sliced them.